labsyspharm/minerva-public-website/docs/overview/index.md

 ![Introductory content example 1, from www.cycif.org/data/gray-stic-1](../images/intro-content-ex1.png)

+{: .fs-3 }
+{: .fw-300 }
+Example of introductory text from [a Story on STICs](www.cycif.org/data/gray-stic-1)

 ![Introductory content example 2, from www.cycif.org/data/du-lin-rashid-nat-protoc-2019/osd-LUNG_3_DATA.html](../images/intro-content-ex2.png)

+{: .fs-3 }
+{: .fw-300 }
+Example of introductory text from [a Story on lung cancer](www.cycif.org/data/du-lin-rashid-nat-protoc-2019/osd-LUNG_3_DATA.html)

 ## Channel tuning

 The appropriate range of channel intensities is vital for understanding the image data.
-Screens can only display $\frac{1}{256}$ of the range of intensity values in source images, so Minerva must choose subset of intensities to display.
-At the beginning of authoring each <span style="color: #1DC690;">**Minerva Story**</span>, you will get to customize the range of intensities to display for each channel.
+Screens can only display 1/256 of the range of intensity values in source images, so Minerva must choose subset of intensities to display.
+At the beginning of authoring each <span style="color: #1DC690;">**Minerva Story**</span>, <span style="color: #278AB0;">**Minerva Author**</span> will automatically suggest a range of intensities to display for each channel.

 ![Auto-Minerva Channel tunning](../images/auto-channel-tuning-ex.png)